mjayasur/hounsfield_prediction/README.md

              ...
          └── VERSE_20_0000.nii.gz
 ```
-All of the Mayo data needs to be moved to nnUNet/nnUNet_raw/Dataset056_Spine/imagesTs for inference.
+All of the data needs to be moved to nnUNet/nnUNet_raw/Dataset056_Spine/imagesTs for inference.

 Each case needs to be renamed in the above way.